Friday, September 30, 2011

 While we wait for a new Bloc Party album, front man Kele will release a solo EP to follow up his 2010 album, Boxer.
 Kele will release The Hunter EP on October 31.
 Take a look at the track listing:

-'What Did I Do? feat Lucy Taylor''Release Me'
+'What Did I Do? feat Lucy Taylor'

 'Devotion'